 Many Glacier can also be accessed via several well-maintained trails.
 The Highline Trail passes Granite Park Chalet, and detouring east over the Continental Divide on the Swiftcurrent Pass Trail will bring hikers to Many Glacier.
 The spectacular Piegan Pass Trail, which originates at Siyeh Bend east of Logan Pass on Going-to-the-Sun Road, ends along the shores of Swiftcurrent Lake right next to the Many Glacier Hotel.
 Hikers coming in from the Belly River Valley can also climb up the steep trail through Ptarmigan Tunnel, which terminates at the Swiftcurrent Motor Inn.

+outlines multiple routes for this grand mountain.
+Climbing can range from class II all the way up to class IV on the Great Break high above Snow Moon Basin.
 In my experience, most climbing parties attempt the High Traverse/Great Break Route for at least the ascent portion of Allen Mountain.
 It is a highly exciting and scenic route, and a true classic in Glacier National Park.
-It involves an impressive goat trail, a pair of serene alpine lakes, and some solid Class III/IV climbing through a massive cliff band.
+It involves an impressive goat trail, a pair of serene alpine lakes, and some solid Class III & IV climbing through a massive cliff band.
 I will describe this route in detail.

 Prominent ridge of Altyn limestone leading away from Many Glacier Hotel

-The route begins at the foot of an old wooden horse bridge (still in use today) at the south end of the parking lot, where a very well-worn trail leads directly south along a prominent exposed slab of Altyn limestone.
+The route begins at the foot of an old wooden horse bridge (still in use today) at the south end of the parking lot, where a very well-worn trail leads directly south along a prominent ridge of Altyn limestone.
 After a couple of minutes, the trail will dip into the trees and will intersect a maze of animal trails.
 Try to follow the most well-worn trail, zig-zagging through the forest but always moving uphill and generally to the south.
 Cairns may help guide you at times; this non-maintained trail is quite regularly traveled, so keep your eyes peeled for signs of human activity.
 Eventually, the trail will steepen sharply and transition to scree despite staying in the trees.
 After a short pitch or two, the trail will emerge at the bottom of an enormous talus and scree slope.
 This rock is very, very loose; pick a game trail for better footing and head straight uphill.
 Resist the temptation to follow game trails directly east, as this will take you off route and into some precarious climbing.
 Instead plod upwards towards the massive cliffs, always keeping the smaller cliffy outcroppings to your left.
 As you head up, better footing will be found in the bottom of a shallow, often dry drainage.
 Look for a broad ledge that extends to the east just beneath the towering cliffs above; this ledge marks the start of the unmistakable game trail to Snow Moon Basin.

-Referred to as the "Bushwhack Route" in the Edwards guide.
+"Bushwhack Route" leading to the Cracker Lake Trail"Bushwhack Route" (Cracker Lake Trail) Referred to as the "Bushwhack Route" in the Edwards guide.
 This route provides another way to access Snow Moon Basin if snowy goat trails ain't your cup o' tea.
 Leave the Cracker Lake Trail just past the point where the trail nears Lake Sherburne, before Cracker Flats.
 Bushwhack uphill, keeping your eyes peeled for a game trail which will provide easier passage, and look for the place where the sheer cliffs suddenly become much lower.
 A break in those cliffs affords a class III route into the basin above, and by following game trails south you will intersect the previously described High Traverse Route that leads to Snow Moon Basin.

 A series of class II/III cliffs can be climbed to/from Cracker Lake on Allen's south slope.
 Edwards describes this ascent as "unimaginative" and that the descent is "infinitely easier".

 This route provides an easy descent back to Many Glacier Hotel, or may be used for an early season ascent when snow would make the High Traverse and Great Break routes extremely complicated.
 Follow the high trail along the south shore of Lake Josephine towards Piegan Pass.
 About half way along the lake, a massive alder-choked avalanche chute is encountered.
 Utilize drainages and game trails while bushwhacking uphill wherever the terrain is the most forgiving, trending up and to the right when possible (A friend of mine utilized a small dry drainage just prior to this chute to start uphill and reported relatively easy going).
 Trees will become a bit more sparse, and cliffs will be encountered.
 Head directly south (right) along the base of the cliffs, until encountering a broad class II slope.
 Head uphill for a great overlook of Snow Moon Basin, then slog up the class II north ridge to Allen's east summit and onward to the top.